interagent/http-api-design/README.md

 We assume you’re familiar with the basics of HTTP+JSON APIs and won’t cover all of the fundamentals of those in this guide.

+This guide is referred in all public and private Pull Requests / code reviews.

 ## Contents

 * [Foundations](#foundations)